Applicants

 • 4.2 Deliver and comprehend written communication

-In order to satisfy the Canadian Work-Environment Experience requirement, all professional geoscience applicants are required to achieve each of the Canadian Work-Environment Experience Competencies at a minimum competence level of 3.
+In order to satisfy the Canadian work-environment experience requirement, all professional geoscience applicants are required to achieve each of the Canadian work-environment experience competencies at a minimum competency rating of 3.

-For more information, please refer to the Guide to Geoscience Canadian Work-Environment Competencies for Applicants and Assessors.
+For more information, please refer to the Guide to Geoscience Canadian Work-Environment Competencies.